 A SMARTER, CLINICALLY-APPROPRIATE WAY TO ACHIEVE MEDICARE SECONDARY PAYER COMPLIANCE AND COST SAVINGS

-Our Settlement Solutions have been called best-in-class and for good reason.
-Performing a clinical review earlier in the life of a claim leads to a significant positive impact on the overall cost of the claim, without sacrificing the claimant’s care or Medicare Secondary Payer (MSP) compliance status.
+Evidence shows that performing a clinical review earlier in the life of a claim leads to significant positive impact to the overall cost of the claim, without sacrificing the claimant’s future care or Medicare Secondary Payer (MSP) compliance status.

 Timely, accurate Section 111 reporting impacts Conditional Payments and MSA Allocations